 Sweet Potato History

-- Christopher Columbus took sweet potatoes to Spain after his first voyage in 1492 introducing them to the gardens of Europe.
+- Christopher Columbus took the sweet potato to Spain after his first voyage in 1492 introducing them to the gardens of Europe.

-- History mystery: Polynesians were growing sweet potatoes as early as 1200 A.D.
+- History mystery: Polynesians were growing them as early as 1200 A.D.

 - Spanish explorers are said to have taken the sweet potato to the Philippines and East Indies.
 Then they made their way to India, China and Malaya by Portuguese voyagers in the late 16th century and the 17th and 18th centuries.

-- They were grown in Virginia in 1648 and perhaps earlier, and then were taken to New England in 1764.
+- They were grown in Virginia in 1648 and perhaps earlier, and they were taken to New England in 1764.

 And now we know where our beloved sweet potato pie comes from!

 Tips For Eating and Cooking Sweet Potatoes to Get All the Health Benefits

 They have a very high amount of beta carotene which gives us many health benefits (healthy skin, hair, teeth, bones, vision, plus helps with anti-aging, cancer prevention, decreases asthma symptoms and protection against sun damage).

 How do we get the most beta carotene from a sweet potato?